 Within 15 business days of a servicer termination event, all borrowers will be notified - either by the servicer or the back-up servicer - to redirect their payments directly into the SPV account.
-As a result we have modelled a commingling exposure equal to one month of lost collections, following originator insolvency.
+To address potential exposure to commingling risk, we modelled the loss of the equivalent of one month collections upon a servicer's default.